Not-Mally-Raw/temp-RAG/README.md

 - **Schema drift**: Some documents emit free-form categories (e.g., “Occupational Health and Safety”).
 Recent normalization fixes map these back to enum values, but keep an eye on the CSV for new variants.
 - **Long documents**: Files above ~10k tokens per chunk can still trigger retries.
 Consider lowering `--max-chunks` or pre-splitting PDFs in those cases.

+## SOLID Refactor — initial scaffolding created

+I initiated the non-invasive SOLID refactor by adding two small files that provide interfaces and thin adapters.
+These are purely structural and do not change runtime logic until you replace existing imports with the adapters.

+Created files:
+- core/interfaces.py — Protocols and simple dataclasses (ITextLoader, IChunker, IRuleExtractor, IExporter).
+- core/adapters.py — Thin adapter classes that lazily delegate to existing functions/modules (safe until wired in).

+Next steps (minimal, safe):
+1. Swap one import in a top-level orchestrator (e.g., ProductionRuleExtractionSystem or batch_extract_rules.py) to consume the adapters via constructor injection.
+2. Add tests that assert adapter outputs match legacy functions.
+3. Incrementally move one responsibility (e.g., document loading) to the new adapter class, keeping logic identical.

 ## Contributing & Maintenance

 - Automated tests live under `tests/`.
 Use `pytest` before merging changes.